hallzy/bookmarklets/README.md

 ### open_pics_in_tabs.js

+NOTE: You will probably have to disable blocking popups for the page you try to do this on, otherwise this script may only open 1 image instead of all.

 Attempts to find images on the current page, and opens them in a new tab.

 The images it finds are either `<img>` tags for images bigger than 700x700, or